caiks/WBOT02/README.md

 lengthsKurtosisExcess: 0.677749
 lengthsHyperSkewness: -7.46805
 ```
-Qualitatively, the constrasts in the path length image have increased again -
+Qualitatively, the contrasts in the path length image have increased again -

 ![contour001_016_length](images/contour001_016_length.png)